mk-fg/hwctl/README.rst

 Script also implements listening to connected push-buttons, as configured in HWCtlConf at the top, and sending one-byte events for those.

-When using mpremote with RP2040s, ``mpremote run rp2040-usb-ppps.py`` won't connect its stdin to the script (at least current 2023 version of it), so right way to actually run it seem to be uploading as ``main.py`` and do ``mpremote reset`` or something to that effect.
+When using mpremote with at least RP2040s, ``mpremote run mpy-usb-ppps.py`` won't connect its stdin to the script (at least current 2023 version of it), so right way to actually run it seem to be uploading as ``main.py`` and do ``mpremote reset`` or something to that effect.